panoply/spx/docs/src/views/docs/usage/using-typescript.md

 ---

-#### Component State
+# Component State

-Components are designed to consistently extend the `spx.Component` subclass.
-In TypeScript projects, type parameters can be inferred by passing the static `connect` object of the class.
-This provision, will allow SPX to apply auto-types on the `this.state` reference.
+Components are will always extend the `spx.Component` subclass which can be used for auto-typing.
+In TypeScript projects, type parameters can be inferred by passing `typeof` on static `connect` object reference.
+This provision, will allow SPX to apply type completions and validations to the `this.state` reference.

 <!-- prettier-ignore -->
 ```ts